BSc Hons Physics (Donghua University)

 Semester 2 - Optional modules

-Topics in Physics
+Topics in Physics (20 credits)

-Topics in Theoretical Physics
+Topics in Quantum Physics (20 credits)

 Entry requirements

-Academic requirements | This degree programme is only available to students from Donghua University, following a successful completion of two years of study on BSc Applied Physics, BSc Optoelectronic Science and BSc Engineering. |
+This degree programme is only available to students from Donghua University, following a successful completion of two years of study on BSc Applied Physics, BSc Optoelectronic Science and BSc Engineering.

-English language requirements | A minimum overall English language proficiency score of IELTS 6.0 (with no score below 5.5) is required.
-If you need additional support to meet our English language conditions, you may wish to consider our Pre-sessional courses in English.
 If you already meet our English language requirements and wish to undertake pre-sessional English classes, you can register for our three-week Online Module 3, which takes place between August and September.
-This will be refunded if you go on to register on the BSc (Hons) Physics degree. |
+This will be refunded if you go on to register on the BSc (Hons) Physics degree.

 Fees & funding